jasp-stats/jaspMachineLearning/inst/help/mlClassificationNeuralNetwork.md

 ### Assumptions
 - The target is a nominal or ordinal variable.
-- The predictor variables consist of continuous variables.
+- The feature variables consist of continuous variables.

 ### Input
 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box the variables that provide information about the target variable should be entered.
+- Features: In this box the variables that provide information about the target variable should be entered.

 #### Tables
 - Confusion matrix: Displays a table that shows the observed classes against the predicted classes.
 Used to assess model accuracy.